Multi-wavelength observation of MAXI J1348$-$630 during the outburst in 2019: Acknowledgments

-This paper makes use of the following ALMA data: ADS /JAO.ALMA\#2016.1.01235.S.
-ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
-The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
+We thank the reviewer.
+This research has made use of data provided by the High Energy Astrophysics Science Archive Research Centre (HEASARC), which is a service of the Astrophysics Science Division at NASA/GSFC.
+We acknowledge the use of public data from the \textit{NICER}, and \textit{swift} data archives.
+Special thanks to Neil Gehrels \textit{Swift} Observatory and MAXI-RIKEN teams since daily monitoring data of \textit{Swift}/BAT and \textit{MAXI}/GSC have been used in this research.
+This paper uses the \textit{ALMA} data. \textit{ALMA} is a partnership of ESO (representing its member states), NSF (USA), and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
+The Joint \textit{ALMA} Observatory is operated by ESO, AUI/NRAO, and NAOJ. \\\\

-\section{Data Availability}
+\section{Data availability}

-Data used in this work are available in the HEASARC browse portal provided by High Energy Astrophysics Science Archive Research Center (HEASARC) at \href{https://heasarc.gsfc.nasa.gov/cgi-bin/W3Browse/w3browse.pl}{https://heasarc.gsfc.nasa.gov/cgi-bin/W3Browse/w3browse.pl}.
-The data that support the plots within this paper and other findings of this study are available from the corresponding author upon reasonable request.
-The raw ALMA data are publicly available at \href{https://almascience.nao.ac.jp/asax/}{https://almascience.nao.ac.jp/asax/} (project id: 2018.1.01034.T).
+{{The X-ray data used for this article are publicly available in the High Energy Astrophysics Science Archive Research Centre (HEASARC) at \href{https://heasarc.gsfc.nasa.gov/cgi-bin/W3Browse/w3browse.pl}{https://heasarc\\.gsfc.nasa.gov/cgi-bin/W3Browse/w3browse.pl}.
+The {\it ALMA} data are publicly available at \href{https://almascience.nao.ac.jp/asax/}{https://almascience.nao.ac.jp/asax/} (project id: 2018.1.01034.T). }}